tizonia/tizonia-snap/README.md

 # Call For Maintainers

+There are lots of users (2500+) that use the Snap of Tizonia regularly and rely on this package to be up-to-date.

 Unfortunately, the snap package is taking too much of my time to maintain, given the number of other release tasks that I need to deal with during a normal release cycle of Tizonia.